yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

 Weyeser’s expertise with visualization and interfacing-practices is complemented by the Austrian company CastYourArt.
 CastYourArt is focused on consulting, production and online/offline distribution of audio and video material in which they present artists, exhibitions and collectors and take art out of the museum context.

-The public partners involved are the Royal Tropical Institute, a research institute with five Dutch museums attached and Europeana, the network of European libraries, archives and other cultural institutions.

-//We would love to initiate a collaboration between you and the private/public partners that allows Coding the Humanities researchers and students to explore new formats to make data and information related to museum collections accessible and experienceable.
-With regard to the private partners these explorations could involve the conception and development of visualizations in general terms, as video or audio and/or in form of interfaces.//

-//In a series of workshops the students/researchers should learn about the status quo of visualization within the museums context.
-Their humanities background then allows them to comprehend how to turn data into a narrative and thus develop perspectives on how address visitors in new ways.
-With their coding skills and the support of the private partner, the students will collectively conceptualize and develop software solutions for field but not limited to this field.//

-//Europeana would provide us with API access, advice and critique from an institutionalised repository, and participate in joint meetings and publications.
-In terms of budget we should make sure they get a travel budget (€2,000 per year?), and some time (for participation and contributions).
-We will need to check with Jill to see if that is ok and how much they need for time, but I would guess that about €10-15K per year would be more than enough.//

-Moreover, the consortium in this research field will be completed by a public partner, the Tropenmuseum Amsterdam, which will initiate projects that encourage students to work with the datasets related to their collection.
+Moreover, the consortium in this research field will be completed by a public partner, the Europeana network, which will initiate projects that encourage students to work with the datasets related to their collection.
 In a series of workshops with the private and the public partner the students will learn about the status quo of visualization within the museums context.
 With their humanities background the students are predestined to comprehend how to turn data into a narrative and how to meet the demands of the visitor.
 With their coding skills and the support of the private partner, the students will collective conceptualize and develop software solutions for this field but not limited to this field.
 The outcome of this project will be accessible and free to use by other students, scholars, cultural institutions or civic movements.

 Visualization empowers the students to make the increasing number of large datasets productive for their research.
 The new perspectives gained also provide arguments and strategies for a larger audience ranging from museums to foundations to civic movements.

 *Describe any national or international research and innovation activities which will be linked with the project, especially where the outputs from these will feed into the project;*

+The proposed projects will connect to the Amsterdam Centre for Digital Humanities in terms of shared seminars and benefit from the collaborations with scholars that have insights research concerning tools for humanities research.
+Furthermore Coding the Humanities will benefit from research and network of the Creative Research Centre Amsterdam to connect with SMEs of the creative industries sector to collaborate on the development of innovative products and services.

-//CIRCA// //ADH// //http://www.lifeparticipation.org// Action 60: Increase participation of women in the ICT workforce [https://ec.europa.eu/digital-agenda/en/pillar-vi-enhancing-digital-literacy-skills-and-inclusion/action-60-increase-participation-women-ict](https://ec.europa.eu/digital-agenda/en/pillar-vi-enhancing-digital-literacy-skills-and-inclusion/action-60-increase-participation-women-ict)
+Action 60: Increase participation of women in the ICT workforce [https://ec.europa.eu/digital-agenda/en/pillar-vi-enhancing-digital-literacy-skills-and-inclusion/action-60-increase-participation-women-ict](https://ec.europa.eu/digital-agenda/en/pillar-vi-enhancing-digital-literacy-skills-and-inclusion/action-60-increase-participation-women-ict)